 Raspberry is a development board that has made a lot of noise since its introduction to the public.
-The cost and the wide support community has further added to the wide range of applications this board supports.
-Let’s look at the some Raspberry Pi project ideas for you to get busy with.
+The cost and the wide support community have further added to the wide range of applications this board supports.

 - Raspberry Pi Projects: Computing

 - Raspberry Pi Projects: Navigation